Conventional 'Mainstream' Nutritionists speak in terms of two main groups:

 When it comes to nutrition you will find dozens of super nutritious plant and vegetable foods, herbs and spices that can easily be incorporated into your diet.

 There are many dozens of other nutrients found in plants and herbs.
-The key piece of information to take away would be this.
-Eat a wide and varied whole-food plant-based diet if you want to get all the beneficial nutrients provided by nature.
+The key piece of information to take away is this: eat a wide and varied whole-food plant-based diet if you want to get all the beneficial nutrients provided by nature.

 Many nutrients are stripped in industrial processing, heating, and chemical treatment, so eat as close to the garden as possible if you want to receive good nutrition.